 📌 The email will not be sent until you actually run the automation and you've finished adding steps to the workflow.
 There is no "Add Recipients" section (unlike a standard email blast), since you define your audience in the automation settings.

 Congratulations!
 You've set up the first email in your automated series.
-If you need to edit the email, you can use the edit link to open the sidebar again:
+If you need to edit the email, hover over the "Send an email" section and click "Edit".

-Once you've added at least one email to the workflow, you can set the automation live by clicking the Run button in the top right.
+Once you've added at least one email to the workflow, you can start the automation by clicking the Run button in the top right.
 If only have one email in your automation the following message will appear: